-Engagements for the 2014-15 season include Mahler's Symphony No. 4 with the Charleston Symphony Orchestra and Das Lied von der Erde at Kennesaw State University.
-He returns to the Baltimore Symphony Orchestra and Lyric Opera Baltimore for Madama Butterfly, Arizona Opera for Eugene Onegin, and the Alabama Symphony Orchestra and Opera Birmingham for La bohème.
-He will make debuts with the Columbus Symphony Orchestra and Columbus Opera with La voix humaine and Pagliacci.
-With Opera Omaha he will conduct Rigoletto.
+Maestro White's 2014-15 season included Mahler's Symphony No. 4 with the Charleston Symphony Orchestra and Das Lied von der Erde at Kennesaw State University.
+He returned to the Baltimore Symphony Orchestra and Lyric Opera Baltimore for Madama Butterfly, Arizona Opera for Eugene Onegin, and the Alabama Symphony Orchestra and Opera Birmingham for La bohème.
+He debuted with the Columbus Symphony Orchestra and Opera Columbus with La voix humaine and Pagliacci.
+With Opera Omaha he conducted Rigoletto.

 In December 2013 Maestro White conducted the tribute to Martina Arroyo as part of the Kennedy Center Honors concert, broadcast nationally on CBS.
-Other highlights of this past season include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, La traviata with Arizona Opera, Rigoletto with Opera Birmingham, Aida at Bob Jones University and Mahler's Symphony No. 1 at Virginia Tech University.
-At Opera Roanoke he conducted a new production of Die Zauberflöte and covered that same piece at the Metropolitan Opera.
-He also led the Slovak State Philharmonic of Kosice in concerts of Beethoven's Symphony No. 7 and Rimsky-Korsakov's Russian Easter Festival Overture.
-With that same orchestra he collaborated with acclaimed trumpeter Paul Neebe in a recording of 20th century concertos.
+Other highlights of that season include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, La traviata with Arizona Opera, Rigoletto with Opera Birmingham, Aida at Bob Jones University and Mahler's Symphony No. 1 at Virginia Tech University.
+At Opera Roanoke he conducted a new production of Die Zauberflöte.
+He also led the Slovak State Philharmonic in concerts of Beethoven's Symphony No. 7 and Rimsky-Korsakov's Russian Easter Festival Overture.
+With that same orchestra he collaborated with acclaimed trumpeter Paul Neebe in a recording of 21st-century concertos.

 In addition to his work with the Metropolitan Opera, Maestro White's extensive operatic engagements have included La traviata, Don Giovanni, Carmen and La bohème at New York City Opera; Lucia di Lammermoor at L'Opera de Montréal; Lucia di Lammermoor, La fille du regiment and I puritani with Vancouver Opera; La traviata at Opera Colorado; L'elisir d'amore with Pittsburgh Opera; Die Entführung aus dem Serail at Michigan Opera Theater; La traviata, Roméo et Juliette, I puritani, La sonnambula and L'assedio di Corinto with Baltimore Opera; Lucia di Lammermoor with New Orleans Opera; Aida, Lucia di Lammermoor, The Merry Widow, Tosca and Don Pasquale at Arizona Opera; and La bohème, Carmen, Rigoletto, Tosca and Le nozze di Figaro with the Naples Philharmonic.

-Other performances include Hänsel und Gretel at Kentucky Opera, Pagliacci and Tosca at Nashville Opera, Lucia di Lammermoor with Fort Worth Opera, Don Giovanni, Les contes d'Hoffmann, Macbeth and Lucia di Lammermoor at Syracuse Opera, Werther at Sarasota Opera, Lucia di Lammermoor with Wichita Grand Opera, Madama Butterfly with Opera North Carolina, L'elisir d'amore Wolf Trap Opera, outdoor Gala Concerts with Madison Opera, and La traviata at Indiana University Opera Theater.
+Other performances include Hänsel und Gretel at Kentucky Opera, Pagliacci and Tosca at Nashville Opera, Lucia di Lammermoor with Fort Worth Opera, Don Giovanni, Les contes d'Hoffmann, Macbeth and Lucia di Lammermoor at Syracuse Opera, Werther at Sarasota Opera, Lucia di Lammermoor with Wichita Grand Opera, Madama Butterfly with North Carolina Opera, L'elisir d'amore at Wolf Trap Opera, outdoor Gala Concerts with Madison Opera, and La traviata at Indiana University Opera Theater.